-Can you spot all the differences?
 For the movie they painted the yellow walls white, changed the pendant lights, swapped out the barstools, and replaced the valance over the window to change the look of the room.
-You can also see that the “smart screen” covers what is really just a plate rack:

 More scenes in the movie were supposed to take place on this screened porch, but they had so many rainy days during the shoot that most of them were moved to the kitchen: